atsuch/SHIVApreproc/README.md

 ## Usage

-1. To preproces the T1w and FLAIR raw images please clone this GitHub repository.
+1. To preprocess the T1w and FLAIR raw images, please clone this GitHub repository.
-2. In SHIVApreproc folder run following command in Terminal to install shiva_preproc module:
+2. In the SHIVApreproc folder, run the following command in the terminal to install the shiva_preproc module:

 python setup.py install

-3. Specify the information in config_process_subject.json and subjects_list.txt, specificlly:
+3. Specify the information in config_process_subject.json and subjects_list.txt:

 - config_process_subject.json
 <pre>